dwightjack/wok-pkgs/packages/core/docs/create-tasks.md

 });
 ```

-?> Learn more about WOK configuration objects in the [dedicated guide](packages/core/configuration).
+?> Learn more about Wok configuration objects in the [dedicated guide](packages/core/configuration).

 ## Task Function Hooks